 Hi there.
 If you’re visiting this site, you probably either want to know about something I have written, or are interested in having me write something.
 Let’s see how I can help.

 To take a short-cut directly to information about one of my books, my academic work and credentials, examples of my illustrations, and my services, head to the menu at the top of the page now, where you will also find a career overview.
 Otherwise, keep reading.
-And visit my Blog for book excerpts and archived articles.
+And visit my Blog for book excerpts, archived magazine articles, and original posts.

 What I do

 I am the author or co-author of about twenty works of non-fiction (and counting), and have published innumerable magazine articles.
 I’ve written widely on history, business, the environment, and sport.
+I provide editorial services to publishers and individuals.
 I also work as an illustrator and a graphic designer.
+In my spare time, I’m a landscape artist.

-I hold a PhD in history (York University, 2015).
+My first pass through higher ed was at McMaster University, where I studied painting, drawing, sculpture, printmaking, and art history.
+I hold a PhD in history (York University, 2015), and was a postdoctoral fellow at the University of Waterloo.
 While I was a staff writer with the Financial Post in the late 1980s, I completed my Canadian Securities Course.

 I won Canada’s National Business Book Award in 2003 for The Bubble and the Bear (Doubleday Canada, 2002), which dissected the tech-stock bubble through the rise and fall of Nortel.
 I was a finalist for the award in 2013 for Double Double (Harper Collins Canada, 2012), my assessment of the burgeoning Tim Hortons restaurant phenomenon.
 (In 1994 I published a biography of Tim Horton, Against the Odds, with Penguin Canada.)